Keyboard shortcuts

 }

-The JNI shims (weaveffi_jni.c) bridge each Kotlin external fun into the C ABI and route errors through a shared throw_weaveffi_error helper:
+The JNI shims (weaveffi_jni.c) bridge each Kotlin external fun into the C ABI and route errors through a shared throw_weaveffi_error helper that throws the generic WeaveFFIException:

 static void throw_weaveffi_error(JNIEnv* env, weaveffi_error* err) {